faizan12123/Climate-Saver/README.md

 </p>

 ## INTRODUCTION
 Climate Saver is an educational web game designed to teach the youth about enviornmental issues and ways they can become better stewards of their planet.

+## LIVE SITES
 Blog Site: https://faizan12123.github.io/climatesaverwebsite/
 Live Site: https://faizan12123.github.io/Climate-Saver/

 ## TECHNOLOGIES USED
 - Adobe Photoshop 2022
 - Phaser 3 Framework